Tengoon/Digital-Systems/TOPIC.md

 [You can learn more about Access Modifers here](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html)

 # Using Get and Set
-The get method (getDate) returns the value of the varible date while the set method (setDate) takes the paramter (newName) and assigns it the date variable.
+The get method (getDate) returns the value of the varible date while the set method (setDate) takes the paramter (newDate) and assigns it the date variable.
 The "this" keyword is used to refer to current object.

 Date.Java
 ```Java